 fentanyl, used to relieve severe pain

-phenytoin, carbamazepine and sodium valproate, used to control epilepsy or fits.
+phenytoin, carbamazepine, phenobarbital and sodium valproate, used to control epilepsy or fits.

 metoprolol and flecainide, which lower blood pressure or treat heart conditions

 aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) and anti-coagulants (such as warfarin), which can thin the blood